-- Try to find a mounting point with less vibration. - Boreas can be mounted with a small flat piece of rubber to provide some isolation.
-This must not be very soft foam which may result in an incorrect level over time. - Mount Boreas to a plate which is then mounted to the platform through vibration isolation mounts.
+- Try to find a mounting point with less vibration. - Mount Boreas to a plate which is then mounted to the platform through vibration isolation mounts.
 Be mindful that a plate with very soft mounts may also cause problems with shifts in orientation over time.